Yolanda of Poland

-Yolanda of Poland or Yolanda of Hungary, also Blessed Yolanda (also known as Helen; 1235 – 11 June 1298) was the daughter of King Béla IV of Hungary and Maria Laskarina.
+Yolanda of Poland or Yolanda of Hungary, also Blessed Yolanda (Jolanta in Polish; Jolán in Hungarian; also known as Helen; 1235 – 11 June 1298) was the daughter of King Béla IV of Hungary and Maria Laskarina.
 She was the sister of Margaret of Hungary and Kinga of Poland (Cunegunda).
 One of her paternal aunts was the Franciscan Elizabeth of Hungary.

 Life

 As a young girl, Yolanda was sent to Poland to be tutored under the supervision of her sister, Kinga, who was married to the Duke of Poland.
 There, she was encouraged to marry Bolesław the Pious, which she did in 1257.